philip-tec/philip-tec/README.md

 ### 🧍 About Me
 - Minecraft developer with several years of experience
 - Owner of **CobaMC**, a new and growing network featuring **OP Prison** and more gamemodes
-- Passionate about building creative worlds and stable infrastructure
-- Experienced in managing small development and build teams
+- Experienced in managing, setting up and develop Minecraft Servers

 ---